fzwoch/obs-gnome-screencast/README.md

 being used.
 Basically saying that the main purpose of this plugin is to capture screens under Wayland sessions where the X11 capture falls short.

+You need to have GNOME Screen Cast application installed as well as the GStreamer pipewire elements.

 [1]: https://obsproject.com/

 ## Getting Window ID